FACT CHECK: Trump's Oval Office Pitch For A Border Wall

 Claim 3: ICE arrests

-"In the last two years, ICE officers made 266,000 arrests of aliens with criminal records including those charged or convicted of 100,000 assaults, 30,000 sex crimes and 4,000 violent killings.
+"In the last two years, ICE officers made 266,000 arrests of aliens with criminal records including those charged [with] or convicted of 100,000 assaults, 30,000 sex crimes and 4,000 violent killings.
 Over the years, thousands of Americans have been brutally killed by those who illegally entered our country."

 Fact check: The president is right about the total number of arrests of immigrants with criminal records that ICE has arrested over the past two years.
 But that number alone is misleading, because many of those of immigrants have very likely committed immigration-related offenses rather than violent crimes as the president is suggesting.